College and university rankings: France

 Eduniversal provides rankings of undergraduate and graduate degrees of French universities in some areas.

 Le Nouvel Observateur occasionally offer rankings of "Grandes écoles" and their preparatory schools, the "Prépas", and of universities' undergraduate degrees in some areas.
 The French government also uses the Shanghai ranking as its national ranking for French universities and Grandes écoles.

 Germany

 Since 1998, the Centre for Higher Education (CHE) has published the CHE University Ranking, a comprehensive ranking of German and Austrian universities.

 The CHE also publishes a "ResearchRanking" showing the research strengths of German universities.
 The CHE ResearchRanking is based on the research-related data of the University Ranking.

 Ireland

 The Sunday Times ranks Irish universities based on a mix of criteria, including secondary school examination scores, graduation rates, staff-student ratio, research efficiency, accommodation, nontraditional students, athletics and sports facilities.

 Italy

-Every year, the newspaper La Repubblica, in collaboration with CENSIS, compiles a ranking of Italian universities.
+Every year, the newspaper La Repubblica, in collaboration with CENSIS, compiles a ranking of Italian universities (the ranking archive on Universando.com).

 Furthermore, the ministerial Agency for the Evaluation of University and Research (ANVUR) publishes every five years a detailed analysis regarding the entirety of the higher education institutions in the country, with a range of grades from D to A.